 Once you have the basic idea of what a mortgage is, you can start to explore the different options available to you and choose the best type for your needs.
-Remember that there are several areas that will affect your ability to gain certain mortgages, but for right now we will leave those details up to your Canadian mortgage broker; Toronto has several of these who are eager to help you get into that condo in downtown Toronto or Toronto properties for sale.
+Remember that there are several areas that will affect your ability to gain certain mortgages, but for right now we will leave those details up to your Canadian mortgage broker; Toronto has several of these who are eager to help you get into that condo of your dreams.

 What we will explore here is one specific type of loan, the conventional mortgage.
 As you might expect from the name, these mortgages were the most widely granted up until a few years ago (and given factors that we will see in a bit are likely the way of the future, as well).

 Conventional mortgages were a way of assuring banks and other loaning institutions that they would not lose all the money in case of a default.
 However, in recent years less conventional mortgages have been used as institutions and government sought to make housing more available.
-This led to people living in places like Fashion House Condos when they really could not afford it.
+This led to people living in places like luxury loft condos when they really could not afford it.
 The resultant catastrophe in the United States, however, will probably mean the return of the conventional mortgage in many markets across the world.